Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter B - Associative Update Dynamics in HPM.md

-# Appendix B — Associative Update Dynamics in Holographic Memory
+# Chapter B — Associative Update Dynamics in Holographic Memory

 > *A mathematical and conceptual clarification of nonlocal updates in holographically structured memory.*